Help us help you

 This guidance is provided for your safety and the safety of our patients, visitors and staff at Kettering General Hospital.
 We would ask you to please follow this guidance to protect and respect.

-By following these five simple steps you can stop the spread of COVID and save lives.
+By following these seven simple steps you can stop the spread of COVID and save lives.

 Why we are requiring you to wear a face covering